-The population data was analysed using an integrated approach in which survival, reproduction, and population dynamics were modelled simultaneously, in order to predict longterm viability of the population.
+The population data was analysed using an integrated approach in which survival, reproduction, and population dynamics were modelled simultaneously in order to predict the long-term viability of the population.

 A total of 86 rifleman were caught during the 2008 (46) and 2010 (40) translocations.
 While all individuals survived capture and handling, three individuals died due to the transfer process.

 “One individual did not survive the transfer and was found dead in the transfer box upon arrival, presumably from stress associated with handling and holding.
 An additional bird died shortly after arrival at the release site while still in the transfer box, and this death is also considered a result of the transfer.
 One individual was released alive but found dead several hours later and is considered to have died as a result of tail feather loss during capture and handling.”